-Asian daikon radish salad, a most beautiful and tasty thing!
+Asian daikon salad, a most beautiful and tasty thing!

-We’re in that time of year where the you can find a crazy amount of radish varietals in the produce section.
+We’re in that time of year where you can find a crazy amount of radish varietals in the produce section.
 As evident by previous posts , I’m partial to the watermelon radish.
-However they aren’t the only beautiful ones in the family.
+However, they aren’t the only beautiful ones in the family.
 Certain grocery stores and definitely farmer’s markets carry colorful green or purple daikon like these.
-It’s always a tough choice when both the watermelon radish and colorful daikon radish are both available, but I had a matchstick like daikon radish salad in mind as I envisioned this dish.
+It’s always a tough choice when both the watermelon radish and colorful daikon radish are both available, but I had a matchstick-like daikon salad in mind as I envisioned this dish.
 It’s like they give me that Prince in “Purple Rain” movie look screaming at me to make a choice.
 Boy those beautiful ones will get you everytime.

 Typically daikon are white, and actually look like a thicker white carrot.
 They are common to Asian cuisine, particularly Chinese and Japanese.
 Not only are these daikon beautiful in color, they have the flavor to match.
 Whereas most radishes are peppery and sharp, these I’d characterize as crisp with a mild sweetness depending on which part of the daikon you use as the flavor of daikon changes from leaf to tip.
 The top part is usually the mildest and well suited to eating raw.
 The middle tends to be sweeter and for my money is the best part of the daikon given has a mix of both spicy and sweet flavors.
 The tip is the spiciest part.

 Since this daikon salad recipe is a raw one I excluded the spicy end tips to achieve more balance.
 If you decide to include the spicier ends, then you might want to increase the amount of honey/sugar in the dressing.
 If you’re hesitant or unsure, feel free to cut the daikon into thirds and sample from each section.
 It should be quite apparent which works best with your palette as well as give you some guidance as to how to use in any future recipes.